atlan-antillia/Image-Segmentation-Breast-Cancer/README.md

 <li>2023/05/24: Modified to write the merged (image+mask) inferred image files.</li>
 <li>2023/06/16: Created ./projects/Breast-Cancer folder.</li>
 <li>2023/06/16: Modified to use ImageMaskDataset instead of BreastCancerDataset.</li>
+<li>2023/06/25 Updated TensorflowUNet.py to backup copies of previous eval_dir and model_dir.</li>
+<li>2023/06/25 Modified TensorflowUNet.py to copy a configuration file to a model saving directory.</li>

 </ul>
 <br>